 Back in 1933, the single most important watch ever built was engineered for a quiet millionaire collector named Henry Graves.
 It took over eight years and the most advanced horological techniques to create the multifunction masterpiece.
 Decades later, when the ultra-rare innovation was auctioned off in 1999, it sold for the record price of $11m and in recent years has been on display in a Geneva museum.

 However, the watch recently returned to the auction block selling at a new record price of $24,128,000 to an anonymous bidder.
 Will this masterpiece slip away into a private collection only to be enjoyed by the privileged few?
 We believe that a classic like this should be available to true watch aficionados, so Stauer replicated the Graves design in the limited edition Stauer Graves '33 Wristwatch.

-The antique enamelled face and Bruguet hands are true to the original.
+The antique enamelled face and Breguet hands are inspired by the original.
 But the real beauty of this watch is on the inside.
-We replicated an extremely complicated automatic movement with 27 jewels and seven hands.
-There are over 210 individual parts that are assembled entirely by hand and then tested for over 15 days on Swiss calibrators to ensure accuracy.
+Stauer replicated an extremely complicated automatic movement with 27 jewels and seven hands.
+There are 210 individual parts that are assembled entirely by hand and then tested for over 15 days on Swiss calibrators to ensure accuracy.

 - Additional Information